 What is an NGER facility

-Controlling corporations need to identify facilities under the operational control of the controlling corporation and their group members.
+Companies need to identify facilities under their operational control, or which have operational control of their group members.

-A facility is an activity or series of activities (including ancillary activities) that generate greenhouse gas emissions, produce energy or consume energy.
+A facility is an activity or series of activities (including ancillary activities) that generate greenhouse gas emissions and produce or consume energy.
 A facility will need to form a single undertaking or enterprise and meet the requirements of the Regulations.

 The definition of a facility for the purposes of NGER is broad to allow different industries to accurately define their facility boundaries.